julie200420/nctuLab3/README.md

 > * Answer the following questions

-1. Describe the difference between packet-in and packet-out in detail. packet-in : a controller receives a packet from a switch, so a controller can receive information packet-out : a controller sends a packets to a switch to tell a switch how to transfer packets
+1. Describe the difference between packet-in and packet-out in detail.

+   packet-in : a controller receives a packet from a switch, so a controller can receive information

+   packet-out : a controller sends a packets to a switch to tell a switch how to transfer packets

 2. What is “table-miss” in SDN?

    If a packet doesn't find a match flow entry in flow table, we call "table-miss".

 3. Why is "`(app_manager.RyuApp)`" adding after the declaration of class in `controller.py`?

+   In order to apply Ryu application, we need to inherit ryu.base.app_manager.RyuApp

 4. Explain the following code in `controller.py`.
     ```python